 Japan's economy has recovered moderately, although some weakness has been seen in part.
-The pace of recovery in overseas economies has slowed.
-Although exports have been affected by the developments in overseas economies, they have been more or less flat.
-Industrial production has been more or less flat as a trend, but it has declined recently, partly due to the effects of a suspension of production and shipment at some automakers.
+Overseas economies have grown moderately on the whole.
+Exports and industrial production have been more or less flat.
 Corporate profits have improved and business sentiment has stayed at a favorable level.
 In this situation, business fixed investment has been on a moderate increasing trend.
 The employment and income situation has improved moderately.
-Private consumption has been resilient, although the impact of price rises and developments such as a decline in automobile sales due to the suspension of shipment at some automakers have been observed.
+Private consumption has been resilient despite the impact of price rises and other factors.
 Housing investment has been relatively weak.
 Public investment has been more or less flat.
 Financial conditions have been accommodative.
 On the price front, the year-on-year rate of increase in the CPI (all items less fresh food) has been at around 2.5 percent recently, as services prices have continued to rise moderately, reflecting factors such as wage increases, although the effects of a pass-through to consumer prices of cost increases led by the past rise in import prices have waned.
 Inflation expectations have risen moderately.